 While generally made from organic chicken or beef bones, my fool-proof version uses grass-fed oxtail that provides loads of nutritional benefits that come from its gelatin and mineral rich properties.
 I remember my grandparents and mum constantly making oxtail or chicken soup for us when we were young - especially when we were unwell.
 The tradition has been carried on by yours truly and it's a staple in my kitchen all year round.

 WHAT IS BONE BROTH?

 Unlike regular chicken or beef stock, bone broth is usually simmered for 24 - 48 hours, giving the stock enough time to extract all the nutrients from the bones to create a magical elixir that does wonders for your health.
 As a young chef, I remember the saucier at our restaurant used to start his stocks beginning of the week and he would simmer over a gentle heat for around about 2 - 3 days, making sure to extract all the goodness from the bones, meat and vegetables used.

-Incorporating grass fed beef in your diet will help you build a strong immune system due to its high antioxidant, vitamin and mineral content.
-Grass fed beef contains significantly more antioxidants and healthy fats than grain fed beef, which helps support healthy cell membranes and function.
+Incorporating grass-fed beef in your diet can help you build a stronger immune system due to its high antioxidant, vitamin and mineral content.
+Grass-fed beef contains significantly more antioxidants and healthy fats compared to grain-fed beef, and helps support healthy cell membranes and function.